Peter Jackson: World Cup is a fitting finale for Hair Bear

 It says even more about Jones and his transformation from a puffing fat boy with limited powers of endurance to the most admired tighthead in the game.
 The one player Wales can least afford to be without isn’t George North, Jamie Roberts, Mike Phillips, Alun-Wyn Jones, Danny Lydiate or Toby Faletau.

-It’s not even Sam Warburton but the Hair Bear from Abercrave, the tighthead who repeatedly splintered the Wallabies where it hurt most.
-Jones has mapped out the remainder of his career, hoping that Somebody Up There helps him achieve the ultimate end-game – the World Cup final at Twickenham in October 2015.
+It’s not even but the Hair Bear from Abercrave, the tighthead who repeatedly splintered the where it hurt most.
+Jones has mapped out the remainder of his career, hoping that Somebody Up There helps him achieve the ultimate end-game – the World Cup at in October 2015.

 Ironically, another Welshman is likely to give Jones the most serious run for his money.
 Gethin Jenkins, at 32 a few months older than his compatriot and another aiming for a fourth personal Slam, has 103 Tests to his name, a figure which would have been higher still but for injury eliminating him from the entire Lions’ series.